 - Who is your audience?
 For whom exactly are you writing this?

 Do some digging into your target demographic in terms of age, group identity, gender, interests, and preferences to acquire a solid grasp of both your audience and your prospective customers.

-It is necessary to know your audience in order to select the appropriate writing style and to include the appropriate idioms, slang, and jargon in your writing.
+It is necessary to know your audience to select the appropriate writing style and to include the appropriate idioms, slang, and jargon in your writing.
 This way your blog post comes across as more alluring, fascinating, and pleasurable to read.
-When you write blog posts, it is imperative that you keep your audience in mind at all times; otherwise, you run the risk of creating content that no one will find useful and enjoyable.
+When you write blog posts, you must keep your audience in mind at all times; otherwise, you run the risk of creating content that no one will find useful and enjoyable.

 - Who will be negatively affected by this content?
 Who will benefit?
 Who will be damaged?